History of Ameren in Timeline

 In 2015, Ameren became the first major energy company to open an Innovation Center at the Research Park, University of Illinois at Urbana-Champaign.

-In 2016, Ameren attempted to launch a pilot program to install electric vehicle charging stations, but state utility regulators turned down oversight of the project.
+In 2016, Ameren attempted to launch a pilot program to install electric vehicle charging stations but was denied by state utility regulators.

 In 2016, Ameren was named 10th on Business Insider’s list of the 10 best energy companies to work for in America.

-In January 2017, the District Court found that Ameren violated the Clean Air Act.
-A remedy was ordered to equip its Rush Island coal plant in Jefferson County, Missouri, with scrubbers.
+On January 23, 2017, the District Court found that Ameren violated the Clean Air Act.

-As of 2017 Ameren shares are mainly held by institutional investors (Vanguard group, BlackRock, State Street Corporation, among others).
+As of 2017, Ameren shares are mainly held by institutional investors.

 2018: "Charge Ahead" Program Launched

-In early 2018, Ameren launched a program called "Charge Ahead" which incentivizes the installation of around 1,200 charging stations and adoption of commercial electric vehicles.
+In early 2018, Ameren launched the "Charge Ahead" program to incentivize the installation of charging stations and the adoption of commercial electric vehicles.

 As of 2019 the city is considering purchasing the lot to create a public park.